 Accordingly, Mr Ng was acquitted of the corruption charge because he was able to prove that he lacked the guilty knowledge.

 Extra-Territorial Reach of the Prevention of Corruption Act

 The PCA itself has extra-territorial effect and Singapore citizens committing corruption or bribery overseas may be charged under the PCA.

 The case of PP v Taw Cheng Kong is a case on point.
 Mr Taw, was based in Hong Kong as the Asia Pacific regional manager of the Singapore Investment Corporation Pte Ltd (GIC) and was charged under section 37(1) of the PCA for accepting “incentive fees” from Kevin Lee of Rockerfeller & Co Inc New York to cause GIC to perform certain transactions at Lee’s instigation.

 This extra-territorial effect of the PCA provides further deterrence for Singaporeans who intend to give or receive corruptly.

 Punishments for Corruption

-Under the PCA, the punishment for corruption is a fine not exceeding $100,000 or to a jail term of not exceeding 5 years or to both.
-However, the maximum jail term is increased from 5 years to 7 years if the transactions involve the Public Service or if the bribery target is a member of parliament, the punishment for corruption is a fine up to $100,000 or to a jail term of up to 7 years or to both.
+Under the PCA, the punishment for corruption is a fine up to $100,000 or to a jail term of up to 5 years or to both.
+Where the bribery target is a member of parliament, the punishment for corruption is a fine up to $100,000 or to a jail term of up to 7 years or to both.